Fawn, sable, black and tan

 Rhodesian Ridgebacks are, by contrast, calmer and more laid-back than German Shepherds, though they still have the instincts of a hunting dog.
 Originally bred for hunting and homestead protection, Rhodesian Ridgebacks can seem quite intimidating.
 Although they’re not as demanding as German Shepherds, Ridgebacks are quite self-aware and can become strong-willed.
 Often reserved and even aloof with strangers, these large hunting dogs need to be socialized early to establish proper social etiquette.
 Except for their early years as puppies and young adults, Rhodesian Ridgebacks tend to be calm and quiet indoors.

 Are These Dogs Good for Families? 🏡

 Yes, but not for all families.
 Generally, Rhodesian Shepherds are great for active families, especially families that are outside daily.
-Families with children that enjoy playing and spending time with their dog are the ideal situation for Rhodesian Shepherds.
+Families with children who enjoy playing and spending time with their dogs are the ideal situation for Rhodesian Shepherds.
 However, we don’t recommend this mix to families with no previous dog experience.
 These dogs need a confident leader, or they’ll start to exhibit behavioral issues that can be hard to spot and correct without experience.